Considering adoption in Texas? Know your options!

-- Referrals to resources within the community if you need assistance that is not pregnancy-related, or if you choose to parent your baby.
+- We will provide referrals to resources within the community if you need assistance that is not pregnancy-related, or if you choose to parent your baby.

-- Involvement of the baby’s biological father in the decision-making process.
+- We will help you navigate involvement of the baby’s biological father in the decision-making process.

-- Explanation and assistance with understanding the legal process of adoption.
+- Upbring staff will provide an explanation and assistance with understanding the legal process of adoption.

-- Assistance in selecting a family and developing a relationship with them.
+- Upbring staff will assist you in selecting an adoptive family and developing a relationship with them.

-- Guidance in creating an individualized plan regarding the delivery process and hospital experience.
+- We will help you create an individualized plan regarding the delivery process and hospital experience.